Artist: Brian Williamson

 Company: Marvel UK

 Joe- Welcome to the site Brian!
-Without sounding like too much of a fanboy I have to say that for me, as a fan of the comics as a kid and now a collector of the art as an adult, you really were the heart and soul of the Real Ghostbusters comics!
+Without sounding like too much of a fanboy I have to say that for me, as a fan of the comics as a kid and now a collector of the art as an adult, you really were the heart and soul of Marvel UK’s Real Ghostbusters!
 I’m not sure anyone else was even remotely close to contributing as much artwork as you did over the years, was it your main title while working for Marvel UK at that time?

 Brian- Hi Joe, yes indeed it was, though I filled in on other titles occasionally, and did bits and pieces for annuals and such.
 I drew Inspector Gadget, Duckula, Zombears, Duffy’s Place, inked some Thundercats, and wrote a prose story for a Marvel annual featuring the Avengers and Rick Jones.
 Later on I co-created Shadow Riders, with John Freeman, who also gave me my first Doctor Who strip, “The Man In The Ion Mask”, featuring the 3rd Doc, which appeared in the Unit Special.
 But it was mainly Ghostbusters.
 I should have had my own uniform!